 Many young drivers like me have experienced the pull toward premium, but in reality, using premium gasoline in an engine that recommends regular does not provide any significant boost in acceleration or fuel economy.

-Some high-performance vehicles require or recommend premium gas, but unless that's the case with yours, you're better off saving the money and reaching for good ol’ regular unleaded.
+Some high-performance vehicles require or recommend premium gas, but unless that’s the case with yours, you’re better off saving the money and reaching for good ol’ regular unleaded.
 If you think of burning unnecessarily expensive fuel as literally burning money, you can’t afford not to heed this advice.

 2. Recalls Are to be Taken Seriously